-To make a long-distance relationship work you have to put in the effort like you would with a “normal” relationship.
+To maintain a long-distance relationship, you have to put in the effort like you would with a “normal” relationship.
 We all have to work on it, taking anything or anyone for granted is the first mistake.
 Anyways, this article is not about that.
 It is about what happens after we moved in together.
 But, if you’re looking for inspiration for your long-distance relationship, check out this article.

 I’ve been with a guy before Raphaël.
-We’ve been together for a long time and we also tried the long-distance thing.
-We were not ready, we didn’t know how to communicate, we didn’t know anything.
-Therefore, moving in together after 1 year of long-distance was a fiasco.
-For this reason, when I met Raphaël I had this scar.
-And, I was afraid to experience the same thing.
-I was afraid to lose what Raphaël and I had.
+We’ve been together for a long time, and we also tried the long-distance thing.
+We were not ready; we didn’t know how to communicate; we didn’t know anything.
+Therefore, moving in together after one year of long-distance was a fiasco.
+For this reason, when I met Raphaël, I had this scar.
+And I was afraid to experience the same thing.
+I was scared to lose what Raphaël and I had.

 How moving in together changes things:

-The biggest change when I moved in together with Raphaël was that I had to share my space, again.
-We’ve been part for so long that we forgot how it was to simply share the bathroom or our favorite side of the couch.
-I felt like all my little habits needed to change, if not completely, at least a little bit.
-Being alone was easy, I could just do what I wanted when I wanted it.
+The most significant change when I moved in with Raphaël was that I had to share my space again.
+We’ve been part for so long that we forgot how to simply share the bathroom or our favorite side of the couch.
+I felt like all my little habits needed to change, if not wholly, at least a bit.
+Being alone was easy; I could just do what I wanted when I wanted it.
 Being in a long-distance relationship with Raphaël was easy, we were on the phone when we decided to.
-We could give each other attention when we decided to (to be honest 20h a day…).
+We could give each other attention when we decided to (to be honest 20h a day).

-We move in this space we call home differently.
-We think differently and, we need different things.
+We move in this physical space we call home differently.
+We think differently, and we need different things.
 For example, when I get home, I like to do the little things that I have to do before relaxing.
-It’s a way, for me, to get all things done before I can just sit down and enjoy an episode or a drawing session.
+For me, it’s a way to get all things done before I can just sit down and enjoy an episode or a drawing session.
 But, for Rapha, it’s different.
 He gets home and needs to relax before doing anything else.
 It makes me so mad because I want to relax later with him.
 But then, I realize that we are just different and move in this space differently!
-And, I have to respect that.
+And I have to respect that.

 We created our “living together” cheatsheet:

-I like being structured.
-Since I was a kid I had millions of to-do-list and colorful pens to check them.
+I like to structure my time.
+Since I was a kid, I had millions of to-do-list and colorful pens to check them.
 I feel this need to track my progress, understand patterns of behavior and, look back at what I’ve learned and achieved.

 1. Use the I-message:

 To summarize, we describe the behavior (the “what”), the feeling it creates and, the effect this behavior has on us.
-We feel less attacked this way and understand better where our actions have an impact and, why.
-Then, it’s our choice, of course, to take action or not (like apologizing and changing our behavior).
+We feel less attacked this way and understand better where our actions have an impact and why.
+Then, it’s our choice, of course, to respond or not (like apologizing and changing our behavior).

 2. Have your own space:

 Additionally, I have some space for my plants (my hobbies) in a corner, where I spend some time in the evening.
-When I water them and take care of them Raphaël knows that I am in my bubble, physically here but mentally far away.
-Having our own space is important.
-We don’t feel like we have to share everything and, for a control freak like me, I can keep some control over the space I live in.
+When I water them and take care of them, Raphaël knows that I am in my bubble, physically here but mentally far away.
+Having our own space is essential.
+We don’t feel like we have to share everything, and, for a control freak like me, I can keep some control over the space where I live.

 3. Keep your habits (and create new ones together):

-One thing that was freaking me out before Rapha came to live with me after so long was: will I have to change all my habits, create a new life with him?
-We were so used to be far apart, that we almost created this 2 different lives.
-The one with each other, and the other one alone.
+One thing freaking me out before Rapha came to live with me after so long was: will I have to change all my habits and create a new life with him?
+We were so used to be far apart, that we almost created these two different lives—the one with each other, and the other one alone.

-Of course, in the first couple of weeks, we were so excited to be together that it didn’t matter at all.
-But, after a while, I needed to get back to the life I created when he was far away (3,5 years).
-Not completely, of course.
+Of course, in the first couple of weeks, we were so excited to be together that it didn’t matter.
+After a while, I needed to get back to the life I created when he was far away (3,5 years).
+Not entirely, of course.
 But, for example, hanging out with my friends (friends he didn’t know).
-For him, it was having some time for his own hobbies.
+For him, it had some time for his hobbies.

-I can’t stress it enough: you are your own individual.
-I had to facilitate him into my life, and help him find his own bearings.
+I can’t stress it enough: you are an individual on your own.
+I had to facilitate him into my life, and help him find his bearings.
 He was the one leaving things behind and coming into “my” world.
 So, I introduced him to my friends and to the things I liked.
-But, after a while, he created his own habits and I could continue with mine.
+But, after a while, he created his habits, and I could continue with mine.
 We still have a lot of them in common, of course, I’m almost always glued to him anyways.

 4. Find your tempo:

 Like I said before, Raphaël and I don’t have the same way of functioning.
-He likes to chill when he gets home and I, on the other hand, prefer to get things done right away to have some free time afterward.
-And, sometimes it can be really annoying.
+He likes to chill when he gets home, and I, on the other hand, prefer to get things done right away to have some free time afterward.
+And, sometimes, it can be annoying.
 But, rather than getting (too) mad about it, we found a middle ground.
-We just don’t do the same things, we do them together, but not at the same stage.
+We just don’t do the same things; we do them together, but not at the same stage.

 5. Do things together:

-Find those little things that you like doing together, things that are intimate without being sexual.
-Showering together, holding hands or cuddling during a movie or cooking together while listening to music.
+Find those little things that you like doing together, intimate things without being sexual—showering together, holding hands or cuddling during a movie, or cooking together while listening to music.
 Those things are proven to increase intimacy in a relationship.
 You can find a few inspiration here.

 6. Keep an attitude of gratitude:

 When we were living far apart, all we ever wanted was to be together.
-Every time I cried the only thing I wanted was for Raphaël to hold me.
+Every time I cried, the only thing I wanted to be was for Raphaël to hold me.
 When I was happy, I wanted to share my wins with him.
 Living so far away can be very challenging, especially when you’re so young.
-You want to grow fast, share everything and be bold.
+You want to grow fast, share everything, and be bold.
 Being in a long-distance relationship makes you patient.

-THIS INTENSE FEELING OF GRATTITUDE COMES BACK RUNNING TO OUR HEARTS.
+THIS INTENSE FEELING OF GRATITUDE COMES BACK RUNNING TO OUR HEARTS.

 Because of that, we force ourselves to keep an attitude of gratitude when we are in a crisis.
-Sometimes, simply taking a step back can push you forward.
-We don’t stay mad for long, because we know how much it hurts when you don’t even have the privilege to be mad.
+Sometimes, only taking a step back can push you forward.
+We don’t stay mad for long, because we know how much it hurts when you don’t even have the privilege to be crazy.

-So, the last advice we give ourselves when we struggle sharing our tiny place together is to remember.
+So, the last advice we give ourselves when we struggle to share our tiny place is remembering.
 Remember how it hurts when we’re far.
 And say it out loud, tell your partner out loud why you’re grateful to them and your relationship.
 Then, and only then, this intense feeling of gratitude comes back running into our hearts.